rikedyp/kanata-apl/README.md

     - [Shifting key layouts](#shifting-key-layouts)
     - [Prefix key layouts](#prefix-key-layouts)

-## About Kanata
+## About
-[Kanata](https://github.com/jtroo/kanata) is a cross-platform software for enabling multiple keyboard layers.
+[Kanata](https://github.com/jtroo/kanata) is cross-platform software to modify the behaviour of keyboard input.
+This repository contains Kanata configuration files to enable [typing APL symbols](https://aplwiki.com/wiki/Typing_glyphs).

 ## Usage
 This repository provides Kanata configurations as **.kbd** files.
 Specific instructions for running Kanata on different platforms are found in the Kanata repository.